hzski2008/Simple-Wallet/README.md

 https://localhost:8443/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config
 or
 http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config
-where you can view documentation and try out the api manually.
+where you can view documentation and try out the api.